Crab Team

 Yes!
 We have sampling set dates available on weekends.

-• I may not be available every month the summer (July and August, for example).
+• I may not be available every month of the summer (July and August, for example).
 Can I still participate?

 • What’s the expected time commitment like?